 Can I use coffee grounds in my pothos soil mix?

 Yes, coffee grounds can be added to the soil mix for pothos plants as they provide nutrients and improve soil structure.
 However, it’s important to use them in moderation as too much can make the soil too acidic.
-For more info on using coffee grounds as fertilizer visit my popular Which Indoor Plants Like Coffee Grounds (and how I use my Keurig to make fertilizer) post.
+For more info on using coffee grounds as fertilizer visit my popular Which Indoor Plants Like Coffee Grounds (and how I use my Keurig to make fertilizer) post. pouring the used coffee from a coffee pod into water that is in a tall container.

 Should I repot my pothos plant every year?